siphonelee/walavie/README.md

 - One-click remote connections with full terminal and file system access
 - Rich customization including tab themes, terminal styles, and background images
 - Powerful `wsh` command system for managing your workspace from the CLI and sharing data between terminal sessions
-- Sui & Walrus as backend service to ensure secure, highly available, decentralized data storage
+- Sui & Walrus as the backend service to ensure secure, highly available, decentralized data storage

 ## Installation